-Over the past 30 years Professor Tolan has conducted many research studies on youth development, programs to affect youth development and prevent problems, and to understand and affect youth violence.
+Over the past 34 years Professor Tolan has conducted research studies and programs promoting youth development, preventing problems, and understanding and affecting youth violence.
 His studies have provided insights and innovations for how families managed the challenges of under-resourced schools and unsafe neighborhoods, the complex determinants of violence, and how neighborhoods affect risk for school failure, delinquency, and mental health problems.
 At present, he heads up the 7-year $11.75 million group randomized trial, the Compassionate Schools Project, a collaboration with the City of Louisville and the Jefferson County Public Schools.
 The Compassionate Schools Project is the most comprehensive study ever undertaken of a 21st century health and wellness curriculum in an elementary or secondary school setting.
 Facilitating the integrated development of mind and body, the project interweaves support in academic achievement, mental fitness, health, and compassionate character.
-The research aims to have a major impact on children’s education Nationwide in terms of academic performance, physical education, character development, and child health policies due to its extraordinary scale of 50 schools and 20,000 children over the project’s six years.
+The research aims to have a major impact on children’s education Nationwide in terms of academic performance, physical education, character development, and child health policies due to its extraordinary scale of 50 schools and 20,000 children over the project’s seven years.

 - Compassionate Schools Project

 - Promoting Effective Teaching Methods by New Teachers: Good Behavior Game + My Teaching Partner

 - Boys of Color Collaboration - Studying What Goes Right